I beg to move,

 I do not know the precise date but, having come to the House from a corporate career, I know that decisions can usually be stopped if there is a concern.
 The gestation is often for a longer period, but that does not mean that the decision cannot be stopped.
 The right hon.
 Gentleman may be able to point to one or two decisions, but there have been a number of significant decisions in the life sciences industry.
 I look at the investment in Oxford and Cambridge and, for example, the commitment of the Bill and Melinda Gates Foundation and its significant investment in the life sciences industry.
 I also look to the work that my hon.
 Friend the Member for Mid Norfolk (George Freeman) has done on the life sciences industry in terms of the golden triangle of London, Oxford and Cambridge.
 This is a sector that we should be championing, not talking down.

 There has been significant investment in the life sciences industry in the past 12 months.
 It is perfectly valid for colleagues to raise concerns and to recognise the need for the Department to reassure and address specific issues as part of our planning for Brexit.
-However, it is misleading to suggest that this industry is not thriving when we see the highest level of investment in Europe coming to the UK, we see 3.5% of the global market coming into the UK and we see Oxford and Cambridge—the golden triangle, as it is termed—thriving in the way we have seen in recent months.
+However, it is misleading to suggest that this industry is not thriving when we see the highest investment in Europe coming to the UK, we see 3.5% of the global market coming into the UK and we see Oxford and Cambridge—the golden triangle, as it is termed—thriving in the way we have seen in recent months.
 Kent Council has been getting in on the act with NCL Technology Ventures, which has put further money into forward-looking medical technology.
 Even local authorities are recognising the benefits of investment in the life sciences.
 International and domestic investors are coming together in this area.
-It is beholden on us to better reflect the reality of what is happening in these debates.
+It is beholden on us in these debates to better reflect the reality of what is happening.

 I am always keen to listen to the hon.
 Member for Stockton South (Dr Williams), who always speaks with authority on medical matters, not least as he is a practising clinician.
 However, on this occasion I fear he strayed into Treasury matters when he started to talk about the UK growth forecast diminishing.
 As a former Treasury Minister, I was particularly interested in his remarks, and I gently point out that they were at odds with the Office for Budget Responsibility.
 The OBR is clear that the growth forecast for 2019 and 2020 is 1.3%.
 That rises to 1.4% in 2021 and to 1.5% in 2022.
 The OBR recently improved its growth forecast.